FOREX-Yen surges 2 percent vs dollar as global worries deepen

 By Patrick Graham

-LONDON, Feb 11 (Reuters) - The yen jumped 2 percent to its strongest in 15 months against the dollar on Thursday, with another wave of capital flows into the traditional security of Japan raising expectations of official intervention to cool the currency’s rise.
+LONDON, Feb 11 (Reuters) - The yen jumped 2 percent to its strongest in 15 months against the dollar on Thursday in another wave of global capital flows into the traditional security of Japan, raising expectations of official intervention to cool the currency’s rise.

-A chaotic week on European and U.S. stock markets has sent investors scuttling for the perceived safety of the yen, upping its value against the dollar by almost 9 percent since Feb.
-1.
+A chaotic week on European and U.S. stock markets has sent investors scuttling for the perceived safety of the yen, upping its value against the dollar by almost 9 percent since the start of February.

-That is the strongest performance by the Japanese currency since the aftermath of the collapse of Lehman Brothers in 2008 and has made a mockery of the Bank of Japan’s shock move at the end of January to weaken it with negative interest rates.
+The euro and Swiss franc have also benefited, both hitting their highest in around four months against the dollar in frantic morning trade on major currency markets in Europe.

 “We got to 8 a.m. this morning and it just hit in a wave,” said Richard Benson, head of portfolio management at currency fund Millennium in London.

-He said the surge was probably driven by model flow from big fund investors adjusting to the sharp moves on stock markets of the last few days.
+He said that suggested the surge was probably driven by model flow from big fund investors adjusting to the sharp moves on stock markets of the last few days.
+Japanese markets were closed for a holiday on Thursday, and overall volumes in the yen were half of those a day earlier on the EBS trading platform.

-The euro and Swiss franc also benefited, hitting their highest in around four months against the dollar in frantic early trade on major currency markets in Europe.

-With Japanese markets closed for a holiday on Thursday, overall volumes in the yen were half of those a day earlier on the EBS trading platform, which some warned could be exaggerating the scale of the moves.

-But the concern over the world’s growth prospects and the solidity of its banks is palpable.
-European stock markets were down another 3 percent and have lost 28 percent from peaks last April.
-Shares in Deutsche Bank fell 8 percent.

-Sweden’s Riksbank was the latest to respond, cutting interest rates further into negative territory and by more than analysts had expected, driving its crown currency more than 1 percent lower before it staged a recovery.
+Another sign of the deepening concern of policymakers came from Sweden’s Riksbank, which cut interest rates further into negative territory and by more than analysts had expected, driving the crown more than 1 percent lower.

 A number of banks have raised the prospect of Japan outright intervening in currency markets, as it last did in October 2011, although most assume it would be a harder sell to global policy forums like the IMF and G20, which generally discourage intervention to weaken currencies.